 Many types of batteries can be used with the Intersil RTC products.
 3.0V or 3.6V Lithium batteries are appropriate, and sizes are available that can power a Intersil RTC device for up to 10 years.
-Another option is to use a supercapacitor for applications where V{DD} may disappear intermittently for short periods of time.
-Depending on the value of the Super Cap used, backup time can last from a few days to two weeks (with >1F).
-A simple silicon or Schottky barrier diode can be used in series with V{DD} to charge the Super Cap, which is connected to the V{BAT} pin.
-Try to use Schottky diodes with very low leakages, <1μA desirable.
+Another option is to use a SuperCap for applications where V{DD} may disappear intermittently for short periods of time.
+Depending on the value of SuperCap used, backup time can last from a few days to two weeks (with >1F).
+A simple silicon or Schottky barrier diode can be used in series with V{DD} to charge the SuperCap, which is connected to the V{BAT} pin.
+Try to use Schottky diodes with very low leakages, <1 μ A desirable.
 Do not use the diode to charge a battery (especially lithium batteries!)

-There are two possible modes for battery backup operation; Standard and Legacy Mode.
-In Standard Mode, there are no operational concerns when switching over to battery backup since all other devices functions are disabled.
-Battery drain is minimal in Standard Mode, and return to Normal V{DD} powered operations is predictable.
-In Legacy Mode, the V{BAT} pin can power the chip if the voltage is above V{DD} and less than V{TRIP}.
-In this mode, it is possible to generate alarm and communicate with the device, unless SBI = 1, but the supply current drain is much higher than the Standard Mode and backup time is reduced.
-In this case if alarms are used in backup mode, the IRQ/F{OUT} pull-up resistor must be connected to V{BAT} voltage source.
-During initial power-up the default mode is the Standard Mode.
+There are two possible modes for battery backup operation; Standard and Legacy mode.
+In Standard mode, there are no operational concerns when switching over to battery backup since all other devices functions are disabled.
+Battery drain is minimal in Standard mode, and return to Normal V{DD} powered operations is predictable.
+In Legacy mode, the V{BAT} pin can power the chip if the voltage is above V{DD} and less than V{TRIP}.
+In this mode, it is possible to generate the alarm and communicate with the device, unless SBI = 1, but the supply current drain is much higher than the Standard mode and backup time is reduced.
+In this case, if alarms are used in backup mode, the IRQ/F{OUT} pull-up resistor must be connected to V{BAT} voltage source.

 FIGURE 24.
-SUPER CAPACITOR CHARGING CIRCUIT
+SUPERCAPACITOR CHARGING CIRCUIT